paulodowd/EMATM0054_22-23/Labsheets/Core/L0_TroubleShooting.md

 <br><br><br><br>

-## 3. I'm using a float for a calculation but I always get a result of 0
+## 3. My float calculation isn't working

 If you are performing a calculation and your result is always 0 or NaN, it is highly likely that you have an issue with the type of your variable.
 Remember that an integer, long, char, byte (etc) can only represent a whole number, whilst a float or a double can store fractional parts.
 Therefore, dividing two integers (or other similar type) will often result in a rounding error.